Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Our Method:

 \subsection{Final Objective \& Complexity Analysis}

 Our unsupervised objective approach involves three parts.
 Eq. \ref{eq:consistencyloss} encourages consistency across \gnn predictions to handle distribution shift and exploit the \gnn's learned knowledge from source data.
-Eq. \ref{eq:diversityloss} and Eq. \ref{eq:domainloss} handle class imbalance and avoid generating OOD prompted graph respectively.
+Eq. \ref{eq:diversityloss} and Eq. \ref{eq:domainloss} handle class imbalance and avoid generating OOD prompted graphs, respectively.
 The final objective to optimize $\theta_f$ becomes:

 where $\lambda_1$, $\lambda_2$ are hyper-parameters.
-We bring empirical evidence supporting the logic behind adding each of the regularization objective terms in the Appendix \ref{apdx:regeffect}.
+We bring empirical evidence supporting the logic behind adding each of the regularization objectives terms in Appendix \ref{apdx:regeffect}.

-During inference, the augmentation step is skipped, allowing the prompting module to produce a prompted graph directly from an input graph to align it with the pre-trained model's knowledge.
-This prompted graph is passed to the pre-trained \gnn for prediction.
-The pseudocode of \namemodel for both the training and inference are presented in Algorithms \ref{alg:ugprompttraining} and \ref{alg:ugpromptinference} respectively (see the Appendix).
+During inference, the augmentation step is skipped, allowing the prompting module to produce a prompted graph directly from an input graph to align it with the trained model's knowledge.
+This prompted graph is passed to the trained \gnn for prediction.
+The pseudocode of \namemodel for both the training and inference is presented in Algorithms \ref{alg:ugprompttraining} and \ref{alg:ugpromptinference} of the Appendix.

 The time complexity of a regular \gnn (e.g. GCN), is $O(NLd^2 + L|E|d)$, where $N$,$E$, $L$, and $d$ are the number of nodes, edges, \gnn layers, and the dimensionality of node embeddings respectively.
-A common graph augmentation algorithm like feature masking requires $O(Nd)$ operations.
-The complexity of the prompting method used in our experiments is $NdN^*$, where $N^*$ is the number of trainable prompting vectors.
-Thus, the overall complexity is $O(NLd^2 + L|E|d + NdN^*)$.
+A common graph augmentation algorithm, like feature masking, requires $O(Nd)$ operations.
+The complexity of the prompting method used in our experiments is $Ndn_t$, where $n_t$ is the number of trainable prompting vectors.
+Thus, the overall complexity is $O(NLd^2 + L|E|d + Ndn_t)$.

+We compare wall-clock training and inference time against the baselines in Appendix~\ref{apdx:prompting_function} (Table~\ref{tab:time_comparison}). \namemodel has slightly higher training cost due to consistency learning and the discriminator, but this overhead is only used during training.
+At inference time, the augmentation pipeline and discriminator are removed, and the model only applies the lightweight prompting function before the frozen \gnn.
+Therefore, \namemodel remains close to the BaseModel inference cost while adding only a small number of trainable prompt parameters and a lightweight discriminator during training.